aratare-jp/kirke/README.md

 A task with an empty `:output` is a ***consumer*** task, whose data is consumed within the operation of the task.
-This means that linking any tasks to a consumer task will cause those task to _never_ be executed since no data will ever be output form a consumer task.
+This means that linking any tasks to a consumer task will cause those task to _never_ be executed since no data will ever be output from a consumer task.

 #### Push and pull
 There is an important difference between `:input`'s `:locations` and `:output`'s `:locations`: `:input` pulls data